 In addition to providing an outline of the resources that are needed, you should also attribute clear responsibility for these resources to your internal teams, including other project managers and stakeholders.
 That way your entire team will understand the value of their resources and manage them more effectively.

 Make allocation of responsibility clear and try to get everyone to sign off on it early on.
 That way, you have something to back yourself with and use to hold people accountable.
 Everyone will have a clear understanding of their role and so conflicts arising from misunderstandings can be avoided.
-Plus, it makes it easier to see when people aren’t managing their resources effectively, as you can pin-point who hasn’t fulfilled their part of the bargain and resolve those issues early.
+Plus, it makes it easier to see when people aren’t managing their resources effectively, as you can pinpoint who hasn’t fulfilled their part of the bargain and resolve those issues early.

 Prepare For Resource Competition

 Part of managing a project is being realistic.
-And let’s face it, resource competition is rife in organisations.
+And let’s face it, resource competition is rife in organizations.
 While you can aim to keep your resources to yourself, failing to plan is often planning to fail when it comes to project management.
 Having a contingency plan for not being able to get (or hold onto) the resources you need is crucial.

-Part of this process is about keeping stakeholders accountable to their use of resources.
+Part of this process is about keeping stakeholders accountable for their use of resources.
 Make the impact of not sharing resources clearly known and owned.
 Write down a contingency plan and make it readily available to your team.
 Your contingency plan should include the steps taken to resolve disputes over resources that may arise, such as when a deadline is missed and another team is stretched thin.
 Create a set of action procedures and get stakeholders to sign off on them before conflict arises.
-It may seem like a lot of legwork upfront, but it pays off tenfold in the long run.
+It may seem like a lot of legwork up front, but it pays off tenfold in the long run.

 Also, don’t be selfish.
 Conflict requires a give-and-take.
 Sometimes things go wrong and you’ll be short-resourced for a period.
 Finding ways to prevent this from happening is ideal, but you also need to be understanding of other teams.
 Compromise is necessary to finding win-win solutions (or at least not lose-lose).